Post-Regularization Confidence Bands for Ordinary Differential Equations: Data Applications

 We apply the proposed confidence band approach, coupled with the BH procedure at the $20\%$ FDR level, to this data.
-Table \ref{table:gnw} reports the area under the ROC curve for the recovered regulatory network for all ten combinations of network structures, and the results are averaged over 100 data replications.
+Table \ref{table:gnw} reports the empirical FDR and power for the recovered regulatory network for all ten combinations of network structures, and the results are based on 500 data replications.
 We compare with the alternative methods of linear, additive, and kernel ODEs, similarly as in Section \ref{sec:enzymatic}.
 We see clearly that the proposed method performs competitively in all cases.
 This example also shows that the proposed method can scale up and work with reasonably large networks.
 For instance, for the network with $p = 100$ nodes, there are $p^2 = 10,000$ functions to estimate.

-\subsection{Brain effective connectivity analysis}
+\subsection{Brain Effective Connectivity Analysis}

 Brain effective connectivity refers explicitly to the directional influence that one neural system exerts over another \citep{Friston2011}, and is of central interest in neuroscience research.
 Effective connectivity analysis uncovers such directional influences among different brain regions through imaging techniques such as electrocorticographic (ECoG), and modeling techniques such as ODE \citep{Zhang2015}.
 The data we analyze is an ECoG study of the brain during decision making \citep{saez2018encoding}.
 It consists of the ECoG recordings of $p=61$ electrodes placed in the orbitofrontal cortex (OFC) region of an epilepsy patient when performing gambling tasks with different levels of winning risk.
 The patient performed 72 rounds of gambling games in total, half of which are low-risk games, and half are high-risk games.
 We analyze the low-risk and high-risk games separately, with $S=36$.
 The length of the ECoG signals for each round of game is $n=3001$.
 See \citet{saez2018encoding} for more details about the data collection and processing.